tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

   they're evenly spaced, and then they seem to flicker chaotically.

 - The next pattern is seen as the scientists are rolling the organ keyboard forward towards the mothership.
 The pattern is composed of differing widths of bars which merge and separate.
-During the scene, if you look closely, you can see this pattern reverses backwards onto itself.
-I'm not sure if the backwards movement is cut into the pattern, or if it's done by reversing the direction that the fiber optic rig was advancing between each frame, or if the scanner's film element was merely looped backwards in the edit in order to extend the length of the shot.
-Any of those three techniques could have produced the same result.
+During the scene, if you look closely, you can see this pattern seems to reverse backwards onto itself.
+According to Scott Squires, this was done within the cutout patterns themselves, which Scott says would have been like cross hatch lines.

 - The pattern for most of the musical sequence and also re-used in some other shots throughout the scene, looks like small, evenly-spaced lights which